/

 Types of social learning

-The three types of social learning combine to create the experience of knowledge assimilation:
+Three types of social learning combine to create the experience of knowledge assimilation:

 1. Observational learning: It occurs when a person observes the behavior of another individual and imitates it.